German foreign minister says Iran nuclear deal still an open question

-VIENNA, July 2 It is still unclear whether all parties pushing for final deal on Iran's nuclear programme have the courage to reach that goal, Germany's foreign minister told journalists on Thursday.
+VIENNA It is still unclear whether all parties pushing for final deal on Iran's nuclear program have the courage to reach that goal, Germany's foreign minister told journalists on Thursday.

 "The effort of all parties to reach success is genuine.
 The open question, which I cannot answer you yet, is whether the will and courage will be sufficient among all at the end," Frank-Walter Steinmeier said.